6 Methods Of Determining Customs Valuation

 The Customs Act identifies six methods of customs valuation.

 The World Trade Organization's Valuation Agreement is the basis of the requirements of each of these methods.
-These rules ensure the value of the imported goods are in accordance with commercial reality, and they prohibit the use of arbitrary or fictitious customs values.
+These rules ensure the value of the imported goods is in accordance with commercial reality, and they prohibit the use of arbitrary or fictitious customs values.

 What Is Transaction Value?

 Importers should use this method when determining the value for duty on the price paid or payable for imported goods with consideration to certain adjustments.
 This method is the most commonly used.
-When selling goods for export to Canada to a purchaser in Canada, the Transaction valuation applies.
+When selling goods for export to Canada to a purchaser in Canada, the transaction valuation applies.
 We have outlined the difference between the price paid and payable below:

 Price Paid is the total of all payments made directly or indirectly by the purchaser to the vendor.
 Price Payable, however, is the total of all payments that are owed and made directly or indirectly by the purchaser to the vendor.